 From a young age, our Junior School students participate in field trips that encourage them to learn about the world around them and apply their knowledge in a variety of ways.

-Our Outdoor Education & excursions programme prepares students in Grade 4 and 5 to participate in an overnight outdoor education experience that will become a mainstay of their York School experience in the years to come.
+Our Outdoor Education & excursions program prepares students in Grade 4 and 5 to participate in an overnight outdoor education experience that will become a mainstay of their York School experience in the years to come.

 Through outdoor education experiences, students learn about watersheds, lakes, biodiversity, ecosystems, sustainability, survival, stewardship, pollution and more.
 Students are able to be active in their research and are often asked to support their units of inquiry by collecting, analyzing and bringing materials back to the classroom to complete summative tasks.